 Not Medically Necessary:

-Other indications for screening colonoscopy, not listed above, are considered not medically necessary.
+Other indications for screening or surveillance colonoscopy, not listed above, are considered not medically necessary.

 - An abnormality on barium enema or other imaging study that is likely to be clinically significant (filling defect, stricture); (4) or